stellagress/p5-python-finance-project/README.md

 # Investment Platform (SM Investments)

-SM Investments is a place where users are able to access their account by logining in or signing up, entering a simulator platform that allow users to see their Portfolio, buy and sell stocks.
+SM Investments is a platform where users can access their accounts by logging in or signing up.
+It provides a simulator platform that allows users to view their portfolio and buy/sell stocks.

 For more information about Project Requirements, please check notes
 -[Notes](./notes/notes.md)